-fetch (parallel=False, force=False, catchup=False)

-main entry point for the feed fetch routines.
+fetch (parallel=False, force=False, catchup=False) main entry point for the feed fetch routines.

-this iterates through all feeds configured in the parent feed2exec.feeds.FeedConfStorage that match the given pattern, fetches the feeds and dispatches the parsing, which in turn dispatches the plugins.
+this iterates through all feeds configured in the linked feed2exec.model.FeedConfStorage that match the given pattern, fetches the feeds and dispatches the parsing, which in turn dispatches the plugins.